ChadChapman/cicd-buzz/notes.md

 in order to leave a virtual environment, use this command -> $ deactivate you should now be back to your "regular" terminal prompt, with no "(venv)" prepended

+#### In the Travis file, make sure and stick with python, not python3.